2017 Aug 21

 Jacques (Jack) Masquelier (1921-2009) completed his PhD in Bordeaux in 1950;

 impassioned for his remaining life to institutionalize assured OPC production

 while learning and reporting the results of clinical trials demonstrating:

-Beyond his published papers, a colleague authored with him a 1993 textbook:
+Beyond his published scientific papers, a colleague authored with him a 1993 textbook:

 OPC in Practice.

-Curiously, except for 2013 obscure reference in Harvard publication,
+Curiously, except for 2013 obscure reference in a Harvard publication;

 The National Institue of Health and U. Maryland have ongoing trials.

 More prevalent are increasing reports about common food sources,

 1. GSE Grape Seed Extract , a source that is an abundant, low-co$t waste product.